spiral023/Kometa-Config/README.md

 # My personal Kometa Configuration File

-Kometa uses a YAML configuration file to set its behavior and define connection details for Plex Media Server, Radarr, Sonarr, and other third-party services.
+Kometa uses a YAML configuration file (https://metamanager.wiki/en/latest/config/overview/) to set its behavior and define connection details for Plex Media Server, Radarr, Sonarr, and other third-party services.
 By default, Kometa looks for the config file at `/config/config.yml`.
-A template configuration file is available in the [GitHub Repo](link).
+A template configuration file is available at https://github.com/Kometa-Team/Kometa/blob/master/config/config.yml.template.
+You should start with this and slowly add changes.

 ## Summary of my configuration changes